 How do I find out if there’s a TPO on a tree or if it is within a Conservation Area?

-If the Tree is covered by a TPO or within a conservation area you will need to complete an application in order to get permission from the council to carry out work on protected trees.
-Please see also the supporting notes and TPO checklist which must be completed with your application.
+If the tree is covered by a TPO or within a conservation area you will need to complete an application in order to get permission from the council to carry out work on protected trees.
+Please see the TPO checklist which must be completed with your application.

 If all attempts listed in the ‘Over the garden hedge’ leaflet fail to resolve the problem there is guidance on what will happen if the Council get involved High Hedges: complaining to the Council.

 If it is suspected that a tree is dangerous, the first action to take is to contact the land owner and inform them of your concerns.

 When the council receives a report of a suspected dangerous tree, an assessment is made by the Council Arboriculturist to confirm whether the tree is dangerous or not.
 If necessary, the council has powers to take action under the Highways Act 1980 or the Local Authority (Miscellaneous Provisions) Act 1974.

 Trees on private land that are not deemed to be dangerous are considered to be a civil matter and the Council will not intervene.

 Should you need to report a tree that is causing a danger or is hazardous to the public please contact:

 Out of hours - 0800 023 2334 (emergencies only)

 The Environmental Sustainability Service is responsible for the management of all trees on Council owned land.